HackUnit/Election_Analysis/README.md

 ## Project Overview of Analysis on Election Results using Python:

-The project started due to a Colorado Board of Elections needing an automated election audit of a recent local congressional election.
+This project started due to a Colorado Board of Elections needing an automated election audit of a recent local congressional election.
 Along with the assistance of an employee of theirs, they had given me a list outputs they wanted from the data they provided to produce an audit.
 Once that had been completed, they requested additional data to complete the audit.

 ## Election Audit